Skip to Content

 Squamous cancer is more common than adenocarcinoma.
 Many cases of squamous cancer are associated with infection with a virus (human papillomavirus or HPV), which, in addition to increasing the risk for cervical cancer, causes changes in the cells of the cervix.
 These changes can be detected by a Pap smear and indicate an increased risk for developing cervical cancer.

-A vaccine has recently been developed to protect against infection by some (but not all) of the HPV strains associated with cervical cancer.
+A vaccine has been developed to protect against infection by some (but not all) of the HPV strains associated with cervical cancer.

 Cervical cancer symptoms